Superrehtard/old_diaspora_wiki/Installing-and-Running-Diaspora.md

 Trust us, it's going to make your life a lot easier.
 If you're using Mac OS X, install [Homebrew](http://mxcl.github.com/homebrew/); if you're using
 Ubuntu, just use [Synaptic](http://www.nongnu.org/synaptic/) (it comes pre-installed); if you're using Fedora simply use [yum](http://yum.baseurl.org/).
-The instructions below assume you have these installed.**
+The instructions below assume you have one of these installed.**

 ### Build Tools